 I have just run an Optical Prime collection and I have found multiple SQL Projects on my Dashboard.
 I cannot see my Optical Prime Project.
 Why is this?

+- Live Optics has released a new SQL Server assessment that allows you to collect SQL Server data whilst performing an Optical Prime collection.
+We have provided the capability to discover SQL Servers within the IT environment, regardless if the SQL Service is running, not running, disabled, or paused.
 Once Optical Prime has discovered SQL Servers, it will create a separate SQL project per Instance, allowing the viewer to see specific metrics per Instance.
-The project will only show up in the Dashboard on the web portal whilst the project is in status IN PROGRESS, IN QUEUE, PROCESSING or in ERROR.
+The project will only show up in the Dashboard on the web portal whilst the project is in status IN PROGRESS, IN QUEUE, PROCESSING, or In ERROR.
 When the SQL Project is in status COMPLETE, it will only appear in the Search Project.

 Can I disable the feature to pull SQL Server metrics through Optical Prime?

-No, it is not possible to disable this feature, however, you are able to delete the SQL projects without having an affect on the Optical Prime Project.
+- No, it is not possible to disable this feature, however, you are able to delete the SQL projects without influencing the Optical Prime Project.

 Are the SQL Projects connected to the Optical Prime projects?